©Exploramum and Explorason – Hotel Famissi

 The next morning I woke as it was dusk.

 I love to have my quiet time in peace.
 I carry my own roasted ground coffee, and a coffee plunger, so I sat with my lovely steaming hot coffee on the balcony, and I was in love with the view.
-It was a moment all to myself; staring at the gorgeous rock-top monasteries and feeling the peace and tranquility of the area.
+It was a moment all to myself; staring at the gorgeous rock-top monasteries and feeling the peace and tranquillity of the area.

 We had a great breakfast.
 Traditionally Greek with cheeses and bread, cereals, coffee, juice etc. Just the right amount to fill us for our hike we were about to embark on, to hidden wonders of the Meteora region.